-Whistleblower proposal a "big risk" for employers - HR Daily
+Whistleblower proposal a "big risk" for employers

 The Federal Government is considering a bounty-style reward worth millions of dollars for employees who disclose illegal conduct by a company.
 McDonald Murholme Senior Associate Bianca Mazzarella comments on how the regime would definitely irk employers, as it would prevent them from investigation situations involving whistleblowers.